GBP

 Chanel`s Authentication Stamp or Markings during 1993 - 2020

 Chanel produced between 1993 and 2020 used another dating system.
 It included both the season and the year.
 The date was represented with the 3rd and 4th digit of the year.
 For example 95 for 1995, would be stamped onto the left side of the oval cartouche, the interlocking CC`s centred and on the right side would be a letter, A for Autumn ( French for Autumn) or P for Printemps (French for Spring).
 V was also added for continuous collection and C for Cruise collection.
-This dating system was also seen simply stamped directly and discretely onto the item."Made in France" became "Made in Italy" from 2000 onwards and some recent pieces from the collections have no date code.
+This dating system was also seen simply stamped directly and discretely onto the item.
+"Made in France" became "Made in Italy" on some pieces from 2000 onwards and some recent pieces from the collections have no date code.
 Markings were now laser etched, mostly with an oval cartouche rather than stamped or incised on the item.
 These later pieces have a champagne coloured finish and are lighter in weight than the earlier pieces.

 We hope you have enjoyed reading about our authentication process and with our guidelines you should be able to decipher if your Chanel is authentic.
 Hopefully it is!